inoas/glacier/README.md

 - Once gleam does only recompile changed modules: Do not test dependencies if they had been tested recently, aka the first time a module it saved all its dependencies are tested but afterwards only if they changed by keeping a cache table with the module name and an mtime it last run the tests for those modules.
 - Backport gleeunit changes.

+## Known Caveats

+- With *Glacier* you can only run interactive incremental test against a single target, Erlang or JavaScript, at a time.

 ## Installation & Usage

 For Erlang this library depends on [fs](https://hexdocs.pm/fs/).
 Because of this on Linux you will need [`inotify-tools` to be installed](https://github.com/synrc/fs#backends).
 On Mac and Windows it should work out of the box.